envms/fluentpdo/readme.md

 	SELECT article.* FROM article INNER JOIN user ON user.id = article.user_id

-*note: you can use also `AS`*
+you can use also `AS`

 	$query = $fpdo->from('article')->innerJoin('user AS author');

-Write colon after joined table for back reference:
+colon after joined table means back reference:

 	$query = $fpdo->from('user')->innerJoin('article:');

+then result is:

+	SELECT user.* FROM user INNER JOIN article ON article.user_id = user.id

 #### Best practice how to write joins is don't write any joins ;-)